amar-ox/mqns_tmp/README.md

 ```

 The script outputs a plot of the entanglement rate versus memory coherence time, and log messages in the `.log` file.

-More examples and configuration options will be added as the simulator evolves.

 ---